Sikhism: As guru

 The tenth guru, Guru Gobind Singh, named the Sikh scripture Guru Granth Sahib as his successor, terminating the line of human gurus and making the scripture the literal embodiment of the eternal, impersonal guru, serving as the spiritual guide for Sikhs.

 The Guru Granth Sahib is installed in all Sikh Gurdwaras (temples); many Sikhs bow or prostrate before it when entering the temple.
 The Guru Granth Sahib is installed every morning and put to bed at night in many Gurdwaras.
 The Granth is revered as eternal gurbānī and the spiritual authority.

 The copies of the Guru Granth Sahib are not regarded as material objects but as living subjects.
 According to Myrvold, the Sikh scripture is treated with respect like a living person, in a manner similar to the Gospel in early Christian worship.
 Old copies of the Sikh scripture are not thrown away.
 Instead, funerary services are performed.

 In India, the Guru Granth Sahib is officially recognised by the Supreme Court of India as a judicial person who can receive donations and own land.
 Yet, some Sikhs also warn that, without proper comprehension of the text, veneration for the text can lead to bibliolatry, with the concrete form of the teachings becoming the object of worship instead of the teachings themselves.

-Distinction from Other Monotheistic Religions
+Distinction from other monotheistic religions

 The Abrahamic religions do not deny the existence of spiritual beings such as angels, Satan (Iblis), and jinn under the one true God.
 However, Sikhism does not acknowledge the existence of such spiritual entities; it recognises only the one, formless, omnipotent, and omniscient God (Waheguru), emphasising the directness and oneness of God.
 Although Sikh scriptures mention angels, devas, Yama, and demons, these references are merely literary metaphors or borrowings, and are not regarded as descriptions of real, existing spiritual beings.